pepopowitz/tight-feedback-loops/src/slides/04_devops.md

 Better business decisions

 ---
+class: title

-# What does this do for us?
+# So what does this do for us?

-Stop having weekend/night-time deployments
+---
+class: title
+# No more big scary deployments

+---
+class: title
-Run experiments and make small, rapid improvements
+# Lots of experiments - small, rapid improvements

-Faster feedback loops

 ---
 class: title